esomjai/Forensic-Craniofacial-Approximation-Database/Nose predictions/Ridel et al. 2018.md

 #### Research idea

-It may be worth implementing the coordinate system mentioned by Thitiorul et al. 2020 to this method as the nasion is the central landmark in this method, and run analysis on the individual coordinates to see it these landmarks have significant correlations and/or predictive power to estimate soft tissue landmarks.
+It may be worth implementing the coordinate system mentioned by Thitiorul et al. 2020[^14] to this method as the nasion is the central landmark in this method, and run analysis on the individual coordinates to see it these landmarks have significant correlations and/or predictive power to estimate soft tissue landmarks.
+You can check out the tutorial for the original method [here](https://github.com/esomjai/Forensic-Craniofacial-Approximation-Database/blob/basics/Nose%20predictions/Thitiorul2020.md)

 # Bibliography